 The following Charts show enrollments and student revenues for each college during this 5-year period.
 Enrollments are displayed by both FTE and by Headcount.
 FTE (Full Time Equivalent) provides better comparative information and Headcount shows the total number of individuals who have benefited from VSC education.
-These charts show the decline in enrollment for CCV, JSC and LSC from FY2015 to FY2016, which begins with the Fall 2015 term.
-Both Castleton University and Vermont Technical College had increases in FY2016 hopefully beginning a new trend.
+These charts show the decline in enrollment for CCV, JSC and LSC from FY2013 to FY2017, with the exception of the Fall 2013 term for LSC.
+Both Castleton University and Vermont Technical College had increases since FY2015, showing a two-year positive trend.